It’s been a tough decade for journalists.

 What does branded content offer you as a writer?

 - They want you: At a time when publishers seem to want to jettison journalists, brand marketers are actively seeking them out.
-Journalists are trained in storytelling, researching, and interviewing; they also know how to avoid plagiarism, libel, and other things that keep corporate lawyers awake at night.
+Journalists are trained in storytelling, researching, and interviewing; they also know how to avoid plagiarism, libel, and other problems that keep corporate lawyers awake at night.
 You’re the whole package, and businesses value your skills and respect your approach.
 They know you can compose useful, informative and entertaining content that converts readers to potential customers.

 - They’ll pay you: Respect is great, but money is good too.
 Brand marketing is usually supported by decently sized budgets, and that can result in a tidy fee for writers.
-It varies widely, but in general you can expect to see payouts in the range of $100-$400 for a 500- to 1,000-word blog.
+It varies widely, but in general, you can expect to see payouts in the range of $100-$400 for a 500- to 1,000-word blog.

-- There’s a lot of variety: Maybe your newspaper beat is local government or law enforcement, but your branded content opportunities are in health and wellness or the tech sector.
+- There’s a lot of variety: Maybe your newspaper beat is the local government or law enforcement, but your branded content opportunities are in health and wellness or the tech sector.
 Or you’ve been doing business reporting for a while and want to take a crack at lighter lifestyle pieces.
 Brand marketing allows you to stretch your creative legs and explore new possibilities.

 - You’ll develop your marketable skills: While many branded pieces are similar to traditional news or feature articles, working in the content marketing sector can help you build skills in social media, white papers, reports and other forms of content — which could put you on an entirely new career path in the future.